jenkinsci/pipeline-reporter-by-redpen-plugin/README.md

 # Redpen - Pipeline Reporter for Jira

 ## Introduction
 Redpen Jenkins plugin is an open-sourced plugin that is used to integrate Jenkins with [Jira Software](https://www.atlassian.com/software/jira).
-This plugin is free to use and provides an easy, secure, and reliable way to send build and deployment information from your Jenkins server to your Jira Software.
-The pipeline reports the build and deployment status (failure or success) with other meaningful data into the Jira issues which helps your team to track and collaborate on the work.
+The Redpen Jenkins plugin provides an easy and secure way to send the information of failure build from Jenkins server to your Jira sites.
+The pipeline reports the failure status of the build and deployment with meaningful data directly into the Jira issues which helps your team to track and collaborate on the work.

 ## Benefits
  - This plugin integration gives visibility to your team of the CI/CD pipelines related to Jira issues.